Using Hashtags and Tagging in your Social Media Strategy

 Different from hashtagging, tagging refers to using a social handle or username of a person or business in your post or photo.
-When you tag people or things in a post or photo, you are identifying them and essentially “linking” them in your post.
+When you tag someone on Facebook or Instagram or tag a business on a Facebook post or photo, you identify them and essentially “linking” them in your post.

 To tag, simply type the @ symbol and then the start of the person’s or business’s profile name.
 The name should pop up as an option.
 If it does not pop up, make sure you type the complete username correctly after the @ symbol.

 Each platform has its own way of effectively hashtagging and tagging.
 Take a look below to learn how to hashtag and tag your post to grow your following on each social media platform.